strategineer/personal-website/content/blog/2024-11-16/index.md

 # Doom Mapping Retrospective

 I've also been getting back into making Doom maps.
-In hopes of figuring out how to do that better, I've played through each of the maps that I made last year and I've tried to learn from the mistakes I made and come up with a mapping process that'll help me make more better maps with less pain and torture involved.
+In hopes of figuring out how to do that better, I've played through each of the maps that I made last year and I've tried to learn from the mistakes I made and come up with a mapping process that'll help me make better maps with less pain and torture involved.

-For posterity, here's all the wads I've made thus far in my Doom mapping journey with my notes written below.
-If you're interested in skipping straight to what I learned and my new mapping process, [here you go](#what-have-i-learned)
+For posterity, here's all the wads I've made thus far in my Doom mapping journey with my notes on each of them written below.
+If you're interested in skipping straight to what I learned and my new mapping process, [here you go](#what-have-i-learned).

 ## [speed001.wad](/wads/speed001.wad)